cutaway-security/ROSA_Jumpkit/Hardware/README.md

 # HAK: Basic Hardware Assessments
 This will list the basic equipment, wire, tools, and other things needed to help to conduct a hardware assessment.

+NOTE: I am currently using an old Saleae case for this equipment.
+This equipment will fit AmazonBasic Protective Case with room for additional equipment.

 | Equipment | Vendor | Model | Description | Quantity | Cost* | Note |
 | :--- | :--- | :--- | :--- | :---: | :---: | :--- |